-- 4.1.
+- 1.16.
 A risk-based approach would be preferable under which money is spent on the measures that will be needed to reach acceptable levels of building safety.
 For example, in some blocks it could be more effective to fund the retrofitting of sprinklers than to attempt to fix all faults.
-However, individual judgements would need to be taken by those with acceptable levels of competence. - 4.2.
+However, it is acknowledged that risk categorisation for all buildings in England is difficult and individual judgements would need to be taken by those with acceptable levels of competence. - 1.17.
 NFCC would support remediation being prioritised for those buildings which have needed to temporarily suspend their stay put strategy and move to simultaneous evacuation strategy, including those which have needed to employ the use of waking watches.
-These buildings present the highest risk and we would encourage exploration of any mechanisms which might be available to incentivise or support these buildings to be fixed first. - 4.3.
-As above, disputes about who should pay the costs of remediation seem to continue to create barriers to remediation, although it is clear this is not the only barrier which exists. - 4.4.
-What is clear is that until remediation is complete, leaseholders face significant challenges from living in buildings with increased fire risk.
-In this regard, the NFCC would support further exploration of options which could enable or incentivise the remediation of buildings so that fire risks may be removed as quickly as possible, with mechanisms for resolving who pays afterwards.
+These buildings present the highest risk and we would encourage exploration of any mechanisms which might be available to incentivise or support these buildings to be fixed first.

+- 1.18.
+As above, disputes about who should pay the costs of remediation seem to continue to create barriers to remediation, although it is clear this is not the only barrier which exists. - 1.19.
+What is clear is that until remediation is complete, leaseholders face significant challenges, including financial burden, from living in buildings with increased fire risk.
+In this regard, the NFCC would support further exploration of options which could enable or incentivise the remediation of buildings so that fire risks may be removed as quickly as possible, with mechanisms for resolving who pays afterwards. - 1.20.
+Similar cladding crises have been faced in other commonwealth countries with similar regulatory systems, such as Australia and New Zealand.
+Whilst issues will vary across jurisdictions, there may be examples overseas that could be worth examining to see if any lessons are able to be applied in the UK. - 1.21.
+For example, in the wake of the leaky buildings crisis the NZ Government established a Financial Assistance Package to support owners of residential buildings with external wall systems which were failing weathertightness requirements.
+This model reflected the nature of liability for such claims often falling to local authority building control within NZ case law.
+Whilst liability within UK case law is different, the principle of a cost sharing model could be worth examining.
+For instance, could a levy on developers and dutyholders across industry contribute to the Building Safety Fund.

-5. Will the new External Wall Fire Review process for the valuation of high-rise properties be effective in improving access to buildings insurance and mortgage finance for leaseholders?
+Will the new External Wall Fire Review process for the valuation of high-rise properties be effective in improving access to buildings insurance and mortgage finance for leaseholders?

-5.1.
+- 1.22.
 The External Wall Fire review process is only for buildings over 18m whereas the new consolidated advice note from the Expert Panel talks about buildings at any height.
 Although this form may have some success the issue within the industry means that until all buildings regardless of height are remediated and are made safe and the new building safety regime is in operation, NFCC believe insurance and mortgage sectors may still be hesitant to insure and mortgage these properties.
+There is an apparent risk averse, rather than risk assessment culture that has grown due to difficulties with liability insurance and other matters seen by competent assessors. - 1.23.
+Lack of sufficiently competent persons and a lack of regulatory oversight of competency across the market has also slowed down resolution of these issues.
+A robust system of occupational regulation across the building and fire safety sector needs to be introduced and bought forward at pace, and any system needs to have the appropriate teeth and policy levers to affect real change.